-Machine OCR Application
+An OCR Application

-The following outlines a typical 'simple' Optical Character Recognition application.
+The application presented is a typical 'simple' Optical Character Recognition application.
 The application is considered simple because the template set contains only one font face.
 The document feed rate is typical of a medium speed application (1000 documents/minute).
 High speed applications can exceed 2000 documents per minute in extreme cases.